Nevenall/sufficient-reason/src/blades-design.md

 Name – Who you be?
 Concept – What's the two sentence version of who you are?
-Avatar – The essence and details of your avatar Affiliation – Which faction and cabal do you hang with?
-Do you have a relationship with any larger chantries?
+Avatar – The essence and details of your avatar Affiliation – Which tradition and cabal do you hang with?
+Do you have a relationship with any other chantries or cabals?
+How do

 <!-- like blades, we can start creating the various factions and placing them in sf. then the PCs have an existing work to enter. also characters, cabals, chantries and other factions  they can be connected with.  -->

 ### Actions & Attributes

 Actions & attributes are mundane traits, and though they have different names, they operate the same as actions do in blades in the dark.

+You get 7 dots of actions?
+No higher than 2 to start.

 INSIGHT
 Craft – science, craft, tinker, build, operate, figure out